CSC-305-app/TuneTailor/METRICS.md

 Account Creation Rate

 How to collect: Track the number of users who successfully create an account by logging a custom account_creation event with Firebase Analytics.
+Sign in with Google Rate

+How to collect: Track the number of users who successfully create an account by loggin a custom Google analytics event through firebase.
 Active User Rate

 How to collect: Use Firebase Analytics to track user activity.
 Log events like active_user and analyze the frequency of logins over 7, 14, and 28 days.